-To create an Oracle Enterprise Repository temp directory:

-On WebLogic Server, create a directory named oer temp.
-This directory is used to backup the current Oracle Enterprise Repository application.
+To create an Oracle Enterprise Repository temp directory, on the Oracle WebLogic Server, create a directory named oer_temp.
+This directory is used to back up the current Oracle Enterprise Repository application.
 This location is used as a temporary location for properties files, JDBC drivers, and any customized Oracle Enterprise Repository items (home.jsp, for example) that are necessary for the new application.